BaiqingL/AWSY/README.md

 ## Usage

+First the WiFi card must be put into monitor mode.
+(The RTL8812AU chipset is most commonly used for these purposes.)

+`ip a`

+Find your WiFi cards interface

+`airmon-ng start [interface]`

+This will put the card in monitor mode, it requires sudo permissions.

+`airodump-ng -w data --output-format csv [monitor mode interface]`

+This will start the capture process, note that it will store it in a csv format.
+Sudo permissions are required.

 `python AWSY.py <bssid>`

 Note that the bssid is given in the form AAAAAAAAAA without any colons.
 It is not case sensitive.

 ## Requirements

+Linux software
+- `aircrack-ng`

+Pyhon packages
 - `pyzillow`
 - `pandas`
 - `geopy`